 An optional postconditional expression.
 InterSystems IRIS executes the command if the postconditional expression is true (evaluates to a nonzero numeric value).
 InterSystems IRIS does not execute the command if the postconditional expression is false (evaluates to zero).
 For further details, refer to Command Postconditional Expressions in Using ObjectScript.

 InterSystems IRIS supports the nesting of the TSTART/TCOMMIT commands, so that modules can issue their TSTART/TCOMMIT pairs correctly, independent of any other TSTART/TCOMMIT issued in the modules that called them or in the modules they call.
 The current nesting level of the transaction is tracked by the special variable $TLEVEL.
 The transaction is committed when the outermost matching TCOMMIT is issued; that is, when $TLEVEL goes back to 0.

 You can roll back individual nested transactions by calling TROLLBACK 1 or roll back all current transactions by calling TROLLBACK.
 TROLLBACK rolls back the whole transaction that is in effect — no matter how many levels of TSTART were issued — and sets $TLEVEL to 0.

 A TCOMMIT command requests a flush of the journal data involved in that transaction to disk.
-Whether to wait for this disk write operation to complete is a configurable option.
+Whether to wait for this disk write operation to complete is a configurable option:

-Go to the Management Portal, select System Administration, Configuration, Additional Settings, Compatibility.
+To configure this option system-wide, go to the Management Portal, select System Administration, Configuration, Additional Settings, Compatibility.
 View and edit the current setting of SynchCommit.
 When set to “true”, TCOMMIT does not complete until the journal data write operation completes.
 When set to “false”, TCOMMIT does not wait for the write operation to complete.
 The default is “false”.
 A restart is required for a change to the SynchCommit setting to take effect.

 SQL and Transactions